-I am a 38 year-old contemporary artist, based in Flagstaff, AZ.
+I am a contemporary artist, based in Durango, CO.
 Working primarily in wood and ceramics, I create original artworks, sculptural furniture and fine objects for the home.

-In concert with my individual studio practice, I also teach classes, fabricate custom products, and run a small retail space through, THE HYPERNATURAL - Workshop and Gallery, that I founded in 2015.
+In concert with my individual studio practice, I have also taught woodworking classes, fabricated custom products, and run a small retail space through, THE HYPERNATURAL - Workshop and Gallery, that I founded in 2015.

 If you are looking for something special, many of my current designs can be customized using your choice of material, color, and finish.
 I also graciously accept commissions for one of a kind work when my schedule permits.
 Please contact me regarding specific pricing and delivery information.